Brooklyn Subway Mass Shooting Person Of Interest, U-Haul Have Addresses In Philadelphia

-The truck police were searching for appears to be from a Philadelphia U-Haul location in West Allegheny.
+The truck police were searching for appears to be from a Philadelphia U-Haul location in Nicetown.
 Police believe James rented the van.

 The keys to the van were found on the subway, according to authorities.